Process

 To create figures, textures, and shapes, we sculpt in clay, wax, ceramic fiber felt, or sand.

-Layout for Houses in sandbed kiln with fiber felt
+Layout in sandbed kiln with fiber felt

-Fiber felt for kilncarving Tree on a Hillside
+Fiber felt for kilncarving

 A piece might start from a single thought, or from a life story.